My 15 µseconds of fame: "Block Stacking Game" was featured on the Instructables homepage back in 2015.

 The office I work in has no windows which was driving me a little bit mad so I decided to build something to increase my sanity.
 I had a spare BeagleBone Black and a Fadecandy I was itching to try so all I needed was some LEDs.
 I ordered a bunch of 8x8 NeoPixel matrices from AdaFruit, added a spot of solder, a slathering of python, and one 20A 5V power-supply.
 The Internet Skylight is the result.

-This is an iteration on the first hand-built prototype of this halloween decoration to realize the power performance needed to make it practical.
-Using the EFM32 Zero Gecko from Silicon Labs I was able to get the CR2032 battery life up to several weeks from the few days the ATTiny version was able to realize.
+An iteration on the first hand-built prototype of this halloween decoration, this revision realizes the power performance needed to make it practical.
+Using the EFM32 Zero Gecko from Silicon Labs I was able to run the BoD for several weeks on a single CR2032 (the ATTiny version only lasted a few days on the same battery).

 A small but loud little speaker for use with the SparkFun moto:bit.

 A very simple build has turned into one of the most used things I’ve made for my family.
 This little toy has become my son’s night light which he turns on, adjusts, and goes to sleep with every night.